tacitknowledge/slow-light/README.md

 Slow Light is open source and is hosted at [Github](http://github.com/tacitknowledge/slow-light).

-You can include Slow Light in your Maven project via:
+You can include Slow Light Embedded in your Maven project via:

     <dependency>
       <groupId>com.tacitknowledge</groupId>
       <artifactId>slowlight</artifactId>
       <version>1.0.1</version>
     </dependency>

+Slow Light Proxy is not yet released as a jar, but you can build it from code in our _development_ branch

 # Use it!